surya-prakash-singh/webApp-News/README.md

 1) Clone the repository
 2) run yarn to install dependencies
 3) run 'yarn run start'
-4) d) Once compilation is successful ,Navigate to  http://localhost:9000/ in browser
+4) Once compilation is successful ,Navigate to  http://localhost:9000/ in browser

 Prod:-